pymor/pymor/docs/source/tutorial02.rst

         & t > 0.
     \end{align}

-In the following, we will create a discretized model and reduce it using the balanced truncation method to approximate the mapping from inputs :math:`u = (u_1, u_2)` to outputs :math:`y = (y_1, y_2, y_3)`.
+In the following, we will create a discretized |Model| and reduce it using the balanced truncation method to approximate the mapping from inputs :math:`u = (u_1, u_2)` to outputs :math:`y = (y_1, y_2, y_3)`.